sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/changelist376.rst

 Optimizations
 ~~~~~~~~~~~~~
+- Layer YUVA "add", "subtract", "mul", "darken", "lighten": main algorithm SIMD vectorization
+  is now possible for non-444 chroma placements by precalculation mask for the actual row.
+- Invert: planar formats not pre-copy all planes from source before conversion, only those
+  which are unchanged.
 - TurnLeft, TurnRight: AVX2 support (1,5-3x speed on i7-11700 compared to SSE2 version)
 - Turn180 AVX2 support (very slight speed gain)
 - Resamplers: